Let PSM Appraisals, LLC help you determine if you can cancel your PMI

-A 20% down payment is usually the standard when purchasing a home.
-The lender's risk is oftentimes only the difference between the home value and the amount remaining on the loan, so the 20% provides a nice buffer against the expenses of foreclosure, reselling the home, and regular value variations on the chance that a borrower is unable to pay.
+When buying a house, a 20% down payment is usually the standard.
+The lender's liability is generally only the remainder between the home value and the sum outstanding on the loan, so the 20% adds a nice cushion against the charges of foreclosure, reselling the home, and regular value changes on the chance that a borrower doesn't pay.

-During the recent mortgage upturn of the mid 2000s, it was customary to see lenders requiring down payments of 10, 5 or even 0 percent.
-A lender is able to handle the added risk of the reduced down payment with Private Mortgage Insurance or PMI.
-This supplementary plan guards the lender if a borrower is unable to pay on the loan and the market price of the property is less than the loan balance.
+During the recent mortgage upturn of the last decade, it became customary to see lenders requiring down payments of 10, 5 or sometimes 0 percent.
+A lender is able to manage the added risk of the minimal down payment with Private Mortgage Insurance or PMI.
+This supplemental plan takes care of the lender in the event a borrower defaults on the loan and the value of the house is lower than the loan balance.

-Because the $40-$50 a month per $100,000 borrowed is bundled into the mortgage payment and oftentimes isn't even tax deductible, PMI can be expensive to a borrower.
-Contradictory to a piggyback loan where the lender consumes all the deficits, PMI is beneficial for the lender because they obtain the money, and they receive payment if the borrower doesn't pay.
+Because the $40-$50 a month per $100,000 borrowed is lumped into the mortgage monthly payment and generally isn't even tax deductible, PMI is pricey to a borrower.
+It's beneficial for the lender because they secure the money, and they get the money if the borrower defaults, different from a piggyback loan where the lender absorbs all the costs.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-With the implementation of The Homeowners Protection Act of 1998, on nearly all loans lenders are forced to automatically eliminate the PMI when the principal balance of the loan equals 78 percent of the primary loan amount.
-The law guarantees that, at the request of the home owner, the PMI must be dropped when the principal amount reaches just 80 percent.
-So, wise homeowners can get off the hook a little early.
+The Homeowners Protection Act of 1998 makes the lenders on nearly all loans to automatically cease the PMI when the principal balance of the loan reaches 78 percent of the primary loan amount.
+The law designates that, at the request of the home owner, the PMI must be dropped when the principal amount equals only 80 percent.
+So, savvy home owners can get off the hook a little early.

-Since it can take many years to arrive at the point where the principal is just 20% of the original amount of the loan, it's important to know how your home has increased in value.
-After all, all of the appreciation you've obtained over the years counts towards removing PMI.
-So what's the reason for paying it after your loan balance has fallen below the 80% mark?
-Even when nationwide trends hint at plummeting home values, realize that real estate is local.
-Your neighborhood might not be adhering to the national trends and/or your home may have acquired equity before things simmered down.
+It can take countless years to reach the point where the principal is just 20% of the original amount borrowed, so it's crucial to know how your home has grown in value.
+After all, any appreciation you've achieved over time counts towards removing PMI.
+So what's the reason for paying it after the balance of your loan has fallen below the 80% threshold?
+Your neighborhood might not be minding the national trends and/or your home may have gained equity before things settled down, so even when nationwide trends forecast decreasing home values, you should realize that real estate is local.

-The hardest thing for most home owners to know is just when their home's equity rises above the 20% point.
-A certified, licensed real estate appraiser can definitely help.
-It is an appraiser's job to keep up with the market dynamics of their area.
-At PSM Appraisals, LLC, we're experts at identifying value trends in Babylon, Suffolk County and surrounding areas, and we know when property values have risen or declined.
-Faced with information from an appraiser, the mortgage company will generally do away with the PMI with little anxiety.
-At that time, the home owner can delight in the savings from that point on.
+The hardest thing for most home owners to know is just when their home's equity goes over the 20% point.
+A certified, licensed real estate appraiser can surely help.
+As appraisers, it's our job to keep up with the market dynamics of our area.
+At PSM Appraisals, LLC, we know when property values have risen or declined.
+We're experts at determining value trends in Babylon, Suffolk County and surrounding areas.
+When faced with data from an appraiser, the mortgage company will usually cancel the PMI with little trouble.
+At that time, the homeowner can delight in the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: